openstack/openstack-ansible-lxc_container_create/CONTRIBUTING.rst

     * Include historical information on how the problem was identified.
     * Include any relevant logs.
-    * If the issue is a bug that needs fixing in a branch other than Master, add the ‘backport potential’ tag TO THE ISSUE (not the PR).
+    * If the issue is a bug that needs fixing in a branch other than Master, add the 'backport potential' tag TO THE ISSUE (not the PR).
     * The provided information should be totally self-contained.
 External access to web services/sites should not be needed.
     * If the issue is needed for a hotfix release, add the 'expedite' label.